Phase diagram of the SU$(3)$ Fermi-Hubbard model with next-neighbor interactions: Results

 \subsection{Metallic state}

 It is well known that the SU($N$) Hubbard model with $N>2$ undergoes a quantum phase transition from a metallic (gapless) to an insulator (gapped) phase for a finite value of the local interaction.
 In this paper, we enrich the model by considering a next-neighbor interaction between three-color fermions, and the question that arises is whether the metallic phase survives for a finite value of $V$.
-In Fig.~\ref{fig4}, we display the charge and spin gaps as a function of the inverse of the lattice size for a system with $U/t=1$ and $V/t=0.5$, and the charge and spin gap decreases linearly as $L$ grows, leading to a zero gap at the thermodynamic limit.
-Therefore, the metallic phase will occupy a domain in the phase diagram of the extended SU$(3)$ Hubbard model in the quadrant with positive values of $U$ and $V$.
+In Fig.~\ref{fig4}, we display the charge and spin gaps as a function of the inverse of the lattice size for a system with $U/t=1$ and $V/t=0.5$, and the charge and spin gap decreases linearly as $L$ grows, leading to a very small values at the thermodynamic limit, which will be interpreted as zero.
+Therefore, the metallic phase will occupy a domain in the phase diagram of the extended SU$(3)$ Hubbard model for repulsive values of $V$.